 No meeting can improve without actionable feedback.
 Build a holistic view of how attendees perceive your all-hands meeting by surveying them before and after the meeting.

-A double-sided survey form with the same questions on front and back in every seatback pocket will do the trick.
-Attendees complete one side at the start, and the other at the end.
-You could also employ an online survey platform and let attendees respond online.
+You may have heard of the double-sided survey format, which has the same questions on the front and back.
+Attendees complete one side at the start, and the other at the end of the presentation.
+To make responding more accessible, employ an online survey platform and let attendees respond online.

 7. Spice things up with friendly competition

 Need to hear from the audience?
 Improve participation through gamification.